tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [Hanyang Jokbal](https://www.instagram.com/p/CalWAVCrY69/?igshid=ZDFmNTE4Nzc%3D): 4.7/5.
 Nice pork hock, it has various taste, but I think original is the best.

+[Happy Valley Village 山里屯](https://www.instagram.com/happyvalleyvillage/?igshid=NDk2dHVtZGk2d2dq): 4.6/5.
+Nice to have a try if there are many people.

 [Ian Cakery](https://www.iancakery.ca/): 4.5/5.
 Honestly I just take a little dessert, but it is good for their cream puff.

 [IL FORNELLO](https://ilfornello.com/): 4.0/5.
 Ok Itlalian food, price is a little high, record for my meet with previous manager and team members.